Skip to main content

 • Cidofovir ophthalmic is a topical antiviral medication used to treat viral eye infections, such as feline herpesvirus-1, in cats.
 This medication must be compounded by a veterinarian or veterinary pharmacy before use in cats.
 Side effects may include a mild stinging sensation or redness of the eyes.
 Pregnant women should not handle this medication.

-• Cimetidine is given by mouth and is used off label to treat various gastrointestinal conditions related to acid production, such as ulcers and reflux.
+• Cimetidine is given by mouth and is used off label in cats, dogs, small mammals and horses to treat various gastrointestinal conditions related to acid production, such as ulcers and reflux.
 Side effects are uncommon and have not been documented in animals.
 Do not use in pets that are allergic to it or other histamine2 blockers.
-If a negative reaction occurs, please call your veterinary office.

 • Ciprofloxacin is a systemic fluoroquinolone antibiotic used to treat bacterial infections.
 It is often given by mouth, but an injectable form is also available.
 The most common side effect is gastrointestinal distress, but other side effects are possible.
 It is contraindicated in young or dehydrated pets, or in pets with liver or kidney disease.
 It should not be the first-choice fluoroquinolone for veterinary patients.